Background

 The Visioning Study culminated with a map showing several potential regional corridors within Clark County as well as potential new crossings of the Columbia River.

-A high-resolution version of the draft Candidate New Regional Corridors Map (575Kb PDF) is also available.
+A high-resolution version of the Candidate New Regional Corridors Map (582kb PDF) is also available.